BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 Chimple - a non-profit education technology provider that will aim to utilize their technology to improve childhood learning in India.

 ### Role 3: Verification Agent
 **Verification Agents** evaluate the claims made by Service Agents, to opinionate on the probability of a claim being both factually true and positively correlated with an outcome state.
 In this process, a Verification Agent may further enrich the claims data with additional information, such as statistical predictions, data transformations, and external data.
 The result of the claim evaluation is cryptographically verified with the Verification Agent's digital identity credentials and signature.
-This process may issue an impact token.<a href="glossary.md#note20" id="note20ref"><sup>20</sup></a>

 A **VerificationAgent** role is characterized by providing project verification services, evaluating claims and responding to disputes for Service Agents.